paraickenny/Pathology-Report-Parser/README.md

 Depending on the source of reports to be scanned, the code in each script which is used to recognize the header signifying the start of a new report needs to be modified.

 Both scripts require the creation of a directory on C:\ to receive the individual text files corresponding to pathology reports meeting the criteria.
+This path is hard-coded into the script and can be modified as needed.

+Input files are text files generated from PDFs of Pathology reports (after OCR, if necessary).
+Files for testing this script were generated from scanned PDFs in Adobe Acrobat Pro DC, after OCR, with File ->Export To-> Text (Accessible)

 New criteria can be added to the diseaseterms list at the start of each script.